Blog Layout

 The short version is that I spent four years in intercession, worship, and service at a house of prayer.
 There the LORD broadened my heart and deepened my love when he taught me about his Middle East peace plan at the end of Isaiah 19.

-It was an Isaiah 19 conference that took me to Christ Church Jerusalem , founded by CMJ in 1849.
+It was an Isaiah 19 conference that took me to Christ Church Jerusalem, founded by CMJ in 1849.
 There I learned the history of CMJ and how Jewish and Gentile disciples of Jesus had come to the Holy Land in 1823 to proclaim Yeshua to the Jews of Ottoman Palestine.
 It was the LORD’s hand that put me on the Christ Church staff in 2014 as the media coordinator.
 It was the LORD who drove me back to the States to prepare me for ordained ministry as a deacon in the Anglican church.
 It was the LORD who made clear at a providential meeting in North Carolina that he was calling me to write the next CMJ USA chapter.

-Jerusalem, specifically Christ Church Jerusalem
+Christ Church Jerusalem as seen from above.

 As the new director, I’ve been telling my story a lot recently as I introduce myself to ministry partners.
 It has been a sort of meditation, and in it, the Holy Spirit has highlighted a pattern.